 Secret Agreement signed by Osagyefo, Dr. Kwame Nkrumah and His Excellency, Mr. Patrice Lumumba, Prime Minister of the Republic of the Congo, at Accra on 8 August 1960.

 The President of the Republic of Ghana and the Prime Minister of the Republic of the Congo have given serious thought to the idea of African unity and have decided to establish with the approval of the Government and peoples of their respective States, among themselves a UNION OF AFRICAN STATES.
 The Union would have a Republican Constitution within a federal framework.

 The Federal Government would be responsible for:

+Foreign Affairs; Defense; The issue of a Common Currency; Economic Planning and Development.
 There would be no customs barriers between any parts of the Federation.
 There would be a Federal Parliament and a Federal Head of State.
 The Capital of the Union should be Leopoldville.
 Any State of Territory in Africa is free to join this Union.
 The above Union presupposes Ghana's abandonment of the Commonwealth.

 Dated at Accra this 8th day of August 1960